Karasneh94/amman-301d15/class-05/lab/starter-code/public/README.md

 - Refactor the `main.css` file using SMACSS principles.
   - You may decide how many files to include, but at the minimum should include  `base.css`, `layout.css`, and `modules.css`.
 However, think through the way you separate your CSS rules.
 For example, you may want several CSS files in a `modules` folder, if you feel that the code needs to be organized in that manner.

+  Number and name of feature: Feature #1: Refactor the CSS

+Estimate of time needed to complete: 30 mins

+Start time: 10 PM

+Finish time: 10:30 PM

+Actual time needed to complete: 20 mins

 ### Feature #2: Modify the contents

 #### Why are we implementing this feature?